Axe in Target

 5. Landmines

 In Landmines, the first person or team to reach 50 points wins.
-However, there are “landmines” if your total score is ever 10, 20, 30, or 40.
-When your total score adds up to a “landmine amount,” you automatically lose 10 points.
+However, there are penalizing “landmines” if your total score is ever 10, 20, 30, or 40.
+When your total score adds up to a “landmine amount,” you automatically deduct 10 points from your score.

 Landmines are only dangerous once, so if your opponent sets a landmine off at the 10 point marker, you’re safe if your total score ever hits 10 again.
-You can also switch this game up by changing the landmines to different amounts.
+You can also switch this game up by changing the landmines to different amounts or by increasing the winning point value.

 Where to Play

 There are plenty of fun axe throwing games out there, so if you’re ready to make hatchet-throwing your new game night obsession, Heber Hatchets has locations in Idaho, Utah, and Washington.
-Our team is happy to help walk you through some of these games and teach you best safety practices.
+Our team is happy to help walk you through some of these games and teach you best safety practices and we have additional axe throwing games you can play while you are at one of our locations.
 Call Heber Hatchets today to book a time that works best for you!